Dye & Bleach House Community Gallery

 EXHIBIT:

-ON DISPLAY SATURDAY, MAY 2 - SATURDAY, JUNE 28, 2025
+ON DISPLAY SATURDAY, SEPTEMBER 20 - SATURDAY, NOVEMBER 15, 2025

-Curated By EC-CHAP
+Curated By Alison Abramson Kaufman

 The Dye & Bleach House Community Gallery represents a platform for local and regional visual artists to display their original works for public viewing at no cost to the artist.
 This unique collaborative model allows for artist participation in show design, installation, and supervision.